OneTouch AT G2 and 10G Network Assistant

 1G and Wi-Fi End-to-end path performance measurement

 Ensure that newly installed or upgraded wired and Wi-Fi networks meet SLA objectives and are ready for new high-bandwidth applications by measuring end-to-end path performance.
-Measure throughput, frame loss, latency and jitter between a local OneTouch AT G2 connected to Wi-Fi or wired client network, and a remote OneTouch AT peer or a remote LinkRunner reflector connected to the end of path to test.
+Measure throughput, frame loss, latency and jitter between a local OneTouch AT G2 connected to Wi-Fi or wired client network, and a remote OneTouch AT peer, a remote LinkRunner reflector or a NPT reflector software agent installed on a window based PC connected to the end of the path to test.
 A remote peer provides upstream and downstream results while a remote reflector yields round trip results.
 Measure performance at rates up to 1 Gbps on copper and fiber networks and 600 Mbps on Wi-Fi networks.
-A special use model exists that enables testing from the OneTouch AT wired interface to the Wi-Fi interface on the same instrument for testing without a remote.
+A special use model exists that enables testing from the OneTouch AT G2 wired interface to the Wi-Fi interface on the same instrument for testing without a remote.
+To validate support for a client's application at a remote site, the NPT Reflector Software can be downloaded to the client's Windows-based PC from the OneTouch AT G2/10G with a Web Browser.
+This will save you time and costs from having to dispatch any equipment or employees.

-Figure 10.
-End-to-end path performance measurement validates link readiness and SLA compliance
+Figure 12: End-to-end path performance measurement validates link readiness and SLA compliance.

 |Remote Tester (End-Point)|